Cache Creek Wilderness Run

 11.8

 The river turns sharp right and continues curving less sharply right.
+A rough dirt road is occasionally visible on the right bank.

 13.1